Medical Research Surveys

 HMOs and PPOs commonly send out surveys to learn more about the health-related needs and interests of the members in their community.
-Aiming to uncover insights about their members’ preferences on healthcare service delivery, organizations need to gather sound evidence to make better decisions, and support research that will ultimately improve each member’s quality of life.
+Aiming to uncover insights about their members’ preferences on healthcare service delivery, organisations need to gather sound evidence to make better decisions, and support research that will ultimately improve each member’s quality of life.

 Healthcare questionnaire for relief efforts

-Are you a nonprofit or NGO working in a disaster-stricken area?
+Are you a non-profit or NGO working in a disaster-stricken area?
 Quickly triage the healthcare needs of disaster survivors with an online questionnaire.
 Track medical history, vaccinations, immunizations, and more.
 Make field hospital relief efforts more effective by allocating medical resources to the patients most in-need.

 Tips for smarter medical research surveys